Apple Watch OS9's New Sleep Stages: How Good Is It and What It Means for Your Sleep

 This news sounds great, but if you have an Apple Watch you may be wondering, how good is it at sleep quality assessment?
 What information will I gain about my sleep, including my deep sleep, from these updates, and how good is the sleep data?

-The sleep experts from the Crescent team delved into the details, and here’s where we landed.
+The sleep experts from the Zest team delved into the details, and here’s where we landed.

 WatchOS9 adds sleep stages